blitz-js/blitz/TUTORIAL.md

 ## Creating models

-Now we’ll define your models—essentially, your database layout, with additional metadata.
+Now we’ll define your models — essentially your database layout — with additional metadata.

 In `schema.prisma`, we’ll create two models: `Question`, and `Choice`.
 A `Question` has a question and a publication date.
 A `Choice` has two fields: the text of the choice and a vote count.
 Each has an id, and each `Choice` is associated with a `Question`.